jonathanpberger/design_lightning_talk-think_aloud_thursdays/README.md

 - run `rake` to rapidly turn it into a presentation
 - iterate on timing, rhythm, etc. by adding, rm'ing, splitting slides.
 Etc.

+## On Styling

+`H1` and `strong` render the same.
+`H2` and `em` render the same.

+This is so you can control the look of the presentation, but still maintain a semantic outline.